Featuring smooth green lawns and colourful flower beds, the Victoria Flower Garden was the first part of Hamilton Gardens to be developed.

 It's a familiar sight now, but Molly Macalister's sculpture initially caused an outrage.
 It was considered unappealing and too modern for its time, with some people calling for it to be removed.
 Read more about Little Bull sculpture.

 A new, more efficient glasshouse is planned for the upcoming Pasifika Garden, which will showcase productive plants from the South Pacific.
-By demolishing the glasshouse, we are making way for an open space for the community to enjoy.

 A hand holding their phone with the Gardens map on the screen